microsoft/onnxruntime/docs/tutorials/mobile/index.md

 4. How do I optimize my application?

-   The execution environment on mobile devices has fixed memory and disk storage.
-Therefore, it is essential that any AI execution library is optimized to consume minimum resources in terms of disk footprint, memory and network usage (both model size and binary size).
+   The execution environment on mobile devices has limited memory and disk storage.
+In certain cases, it is preferable for a library to be optimized to consume minimum resources in terms of disk footprint, memory and network usage (both model size and binary size).

-   ONNX Runtime Mobile uses the ORT model format which enables us to create a [custom ORT build](../../build/custom.md) that minimizes the binary size and reduces memory usage for client side inference.
-The ORT model format file is generated from the regular ONNX model using the `onnxruntime` python package.
-The custom build does this primarily by only including specified operators and types in the build, as well as trimming down dependencies per custom needs.
+   ONNX Runtime Mobile uses the ORT model format which is supported by a minimal build with a reduced set of dependencies.
+A regular ONNX model file can be converted to an ORT format file with a [tool](../../reference/ort-model-format.md#convert-onnx-models-to-ort-format) from the `onnxruntime` Python package.
+A [custom build](../../build/custom.md) can additionally reduce the binary size by only including specified operators and types in the build, as well as trimming down dependencies per custom needs.